Charles Hannawalt

+Charles Hannawalt (January 15, 1910 – June 7, 1973) was an American film producer.

+Career

-Charles Hanawalt (January 15, 1910 in Los Angeles, California – June 7, 1973 in Los Angeles, California) was an American key grip, film producer, and cinematographer.
-He worked in the film industry from 1956 to 1971, most frequently as a key grip for low-budget films directed and/or produced by Roger Corman and released by American International Pictures.
+He worked in the film industry from 1956 to 1971, most frequently as a key grip for low-budget films directed and/or produced by Roger Corman and released by American International Pictures, and also produced a handful of exploitation films.

 He is probably best known as the cinematographer for Francis Ford Coppola's Dementia 13, the only film in which he worked in that capacity.
-He also produced a handful of exploitation films.